bschulz81/robustregression/README.md

 > print(res.main_intercept)

 ### Robust regression
 The robust regression is just slightly more complicated.
-Let us first add two outliers into the dats:
+Let us first add two outliers into the data:

 > X2=[-3.0, 5.0,7.0, 10.0,13.0,15.0,16.0,20.0,22.0,25.0]
 >
 > Y2=[ -210.0, 430.0, 590.0,830.0,1070.0,20.0,1310.0,1630.0,1790.0,-3.0]

-#### Median regression
+#### Siegel's repeated Median regression
-For linear regression, the library also has a median linear regression function, which can be called in the same way
+For linear regression, the library also has the median linear regression from Siegel, which can be called in the same way

 > rrl.LinearRegression.median_linear_regression(X2, Y2, res)